compilewith-SURENDHAR/FitForm-exercise_form_analysis/README.md

 # to run

-To run the app, first run pip install -r requirements.txt and then run app_squat.py
+To run the app, first run `pip install -r requirements.txt` and then run `python app_squat.py`

+The app will be available at http://localhost:8050

 # overall logic behind